 1) When was the Great Pacific Garbage Patch Discovered?

-The swirling of the ocean currents in the North Pacific Ocean is the primary reason behind the creation of the Great Pacific Garbage Patch.
-The accumulation of waste is mainly facilitated by the subtropical gyre that is present in the waters of the North Pacific Ocean.
+The swirling of the ocean currents in the North Pacific is the primary reason behind the creation of the GPGP.
+The accumulation of waste is mainly facilitated by the subtropical gyre that is present in the waters of the Northern Pacific.

 The gyre currents move in a clockwise direction thereby carrying the garbage along their path of movement towards the center of the North Pacific Ocean.
-The constant disposal and collection of trash from the East and West part of the Pacific Ocean have made the North Pacific Ocean a convergence point of garbage patch.
+The constant disposal and collection of trash from the East and West parts of the Pacific Ocean have made the North Pacific a convergence point of this floating mass of junk.

-The garbage is pulled in to the center of the gyre where it gets trapped.
+The trash is pulled into the center of the gyre where it gets trapped.
 Fishermen and ships are forced to avoid the pathway that has been created from the accumulation of the massive amounts of garbage floating in this region.

 As mentioned previously, the concentration of the waste plastics is higher at the center reaching 100s of kg/km2 at its highest, and gradually decreases towards the outermost regions coming down to 10 kg/km2.

-4) What is Great Pacific Garbage Patch comprised of?
+5) What is the Pacific Trash Vortex comprised of?

-The garbage patch comprises of all sorts of things, but the primary constituent is the Plastic.
-According to an estimate, 80% of the garbage is from the land-based activities while the rest is from sea-based operations.
+GPGP comprises all sorts of things, but the primary constituent is the Plastic.
+According to an estimate, 80% of the garbage is from land-based activities while the rest is from sea-based operations.

 Since plastic is so ubiquitous that the composition of the garbage is not a surprise.
 Plastics are not bio-degradable.
 To worsen the scenario, a process called photodegradation (Sun breaking down plastics into small pieces) coupled with waves and temperature changes result in vast swathes of microplastics which pose a grave hazard to all the ecosystems of the Earth.

-Once this process happens, plastics are no longer confined to the surface of the water.
+Once this process happens, plastic pollution is no longer confined to the surface of the water.
 They go as deep as the ocean floor.
 This is when they become almost impossible to remove.
-What is more alarming is the fact that they get mistaken as food by the marine animals.
+What is more alarming is the fact that they get mistaken for food by sea animals and enter the food cycle.

 As pointed out earlier a significant problem with plastic debris is that their color makes animals and birds think that they are food components and this leads to large-scale malnutrition.
 Underwater animals have also been seen to get entangled in plastic thereby causing danger to their lives.

-You will be amazed to know that there is 180 times more plastic floating on the Pacific Ocean Garbage Patch than marine life.
-Turtles that get caught by the fisheries operating in this region have been reported to have 74% (by dry weight) of their diets comprising plastic accumulated on the surface of the Pacific Ocean Garbage Patch.
+You will be amazed to know that there is 180 times more plastic on the GPGP than aquatic life.
+Turtles that get caught by the fisheries operating in this region have been reported to have 74% (by dry weight) of their diets comprising plastic accumulated on the surface of the Pacific Trash Vortex.
 For Laysan albatross chicks from Kure Atoll and Oahu Island, the number is around 45%.

-84% of these plastics contain PBT (Persistent Bio-accumulative Toxic) of one sort or the other.
-Now when this plastic debris is getting consumed by the marine animals, these toxic chemicals are entering their system and causing health issues.
+84% of these plastics contain PBT (Persistent Bioaccumulative Toxic) of one sort or the other.
+Now when this plastic debris is getting consumed by the animals, these toxic chemicals are entering their system and causing health issues.

-Entanglement is another issue that the marine animals face in the Pacific Ocean Garbage Patch.
+Entanglement is another issue that the aquatic animals face in the GPGP.
 46% of the plastic in this region is from fishing nets.
 Animals, swim and collide into them and are unable to entangle themselves from these often resulting in their death.

-Plastic once ingested by the marine animals, especially the fish makes their way to human food through the food chain.
+Plastic once ingested by ocean life, especially fish makes its way to human food through the food chain.
 Following the prey-predator relationship, the harmful chemicals of plastics ultimately find their way to the human body.

 Also read: Meaning Of Flotsam And Jetsam In Shipping

 Studies have estimated that it would bankrupt entire nations to clean up that mess.
 However, that does not mean things need to be as bad.
-There might be a few things that we can do to prevent the situation from getting worse.
+There might be a few things that we can do to stop the situation from getting worse.
 Ocean cleanup may not be the wisest or feasible choice because more plastic pollutants are dumped every year than can be taken out.

-The first step would be to minimize the use of plastic and use as much biodegradable items instead of as possible.
-This way we can stop adding to the Pacific Ocean Garbage Patch.
+The first step would be to minimize the use of plastic and use as many biodegradable items instead of as possible.
+This way we can stop adding junk to the oceans.

-Simultaneously we would also need to spread the awareness regarding the harm that plastic is causing to marine life and consequently to humans.
-The gruesome fact that marine animals and birds get attracted to the flashy colors of the plastic and thinking them to be food choke on them could be brought in front of more people.
+Simultaneously we would also need to spread awareness regarding the harm that plastic is causing to wildlife in seawaters and consequently to humans.
+The gruesome fact that animals and birds get attracted to the flashy colors of the plastic and thinking them to be food choke on them could be brought in front of more people.

 We should start using alternatives to plastic products like paper bags instead of plastic bags while shopping for grocery and other purposes.

-A complete cleanup process might be extremely financially taxing and practically impossible.
+A complete great pacific garbage patch cleanup process might be extremely financially taxing and practically impossible.
 But we can surely prevent the situation from worsening.
-The change needs to come from us, and we need to change our lifestyle to a much more healthier one.
+The change needs to come from us, and we need to change our lifestyle to a much healthier one.

-Being nature-friendly will only benefit us in the long run and hurting it would cause our ruin.
-If we keep using plastic, it will permeate into the food chain at a level so deep that it would be impossible to carry out extraction and everything we eat and breath will be permanently contaminated.
+Being nature-friendly will only benefit us in the long run and hurt it would cause our ruin.
+If we keep using plastic, it will permeate into the food chain at a level so deep that it would be impossible to carry out extraction and everything we eat and breathe will be permanently contaminated.